 Plugin key values inputted in the Plugin tab

 Sub apps have separate databases from the main app, but can connect with the main app’s database through the App Connector just like any other app.
 In other words, the main app’s database will not transfer to sub apps upon a push.
+Default values, however, are stored in the app rather than directly in the database, so they will transfer to sub apps on a push.

 Each sub app would be on its own Bubble subscription, but sub apps do not need to be on the Production plan - only the main app does.